 Why LED Bulb X-Ray Inspection Matters

-LED products are expected to operate reliably for thousands of hours under continuous thermal and electrical stress.
+LED components are designed to function consistently for thousands of hours through thermal and electrical stress.

 Even minor internal defects can lead to: